Luxury Train Trips Between Denver And Moab Begin On The Rocky Mountaineer

 “We’re veterans from the Canadian version of the Rocky Mountaineer and we wanted to be on the maiden voyage for the American version,” Ray said.

-After leaving Denver, the train makes an overnight stop in Glenwood Springs and then continues into canyon country in Utah with a final stop in Moab.
+After leaving from 36th and Wazee Street in Denver, the train makes an overnight stop in Glenwood Springs and then continues into canyon country in Utah with a final stop in Moab.
+The train also makes separate trips from Moab back to Denver.

-The ticket price to ride the train starts at around $1,200.
+The ticket price to ride the train in one direction starts at around $1,200.
 It may seem pretty expensive, but the idea is similar to an all-inclusive cruise with elaborate meals and wine.
 It’s a luxury experience as guests sit back and enjoy the mountain views from huge windows.

-“It may be the only time in my life that I’ve ever refused food because they feed you and drink you so much,” said Debbie.
+“It may be the only time in my life that I’ve ever refused food because they feed you and drink you so much,” said Ray.

 The runs will provide a boost for Colorado’s economy, in particular Glenwood Springs, which has been not been getting its usual tourist dollars since destructive Glenwood Canyon mudslides blocked normal interstate access there for more than two weeks.